 Make it a priority: Assign a leader, form a team, leverage some expert help from outside your organization to advise.

 Set specific goals / KPIs and measure your progress against them.
 Key suggestion: report quarterly with key enterprise clients and partners.

 Build momentum by sharing successes.
 Here are some examples:

 Internally - we won a key renewal with a very large client- client stated that our “culture and focus on ESG was a key differentiator.”

 Reduced carbon emissions by 12k tons a year and saved the company $64k annually which allowed us to win a Donovan Smart Energy Award.

-> Promote Progress Externally: This is a key component to increasing brand value and ESG scoring.
-Some good news- Most companies already have some wins within the ESG areas, they just need to capture those successes and know what, how, and where to share that news.
+Promote Progress Externally: This is a key component to increasing brand value and ESG scoring.
+Some good news- Most companies already have some wins within the ESG consulting areas, they just need to capture those successes and know what, how, and where to share that news.
 So, if one really thinks about it, this is really not that much different from most other corporate initiatives.

-> How is ESG Scored?
+How is ESG Scored?